KayRaps/KARMOK515_BCL2401_GROUP_B_KARABO-MOKGATLE_DJS02/README.md

 The field labeled as dividend or divider remains unfilled.
 Other characters than numbers (0–9) are present in the input.
 A division by zero is attempted by the user.

+This code demonstrates a well-structured approach to handling form submissions for division calculations.
+It includes basic and advanced error handling to ensure user input validity and prevent unexpected behavior.